djsouthall/beacon/README.md

 13. Save and exit by typing esc followed by: `:x` , then enter
 14. Reactivate the environment: `conda activate my_root_env`
 15. Type:
+    * *NOTE:* At the time of writing (12/13/2021) a bug in libFFtwWrapper resulted in these results not being properly handled.
+This requires you to move this line of code: ([libRootFftwWrapper/src/SineSubtract.cxx#L1012](https://github.com/nichol77/libRootFftwWrapper/blob/24c667cbaf88a44707d1c47496cfd781d68df593/src/SineSubtract.cxx#L1012)) up 1 line into the above brackets before compiling.
     * `cd ~/beacon/libRootFftwWrapper`
     * `make`
     * `make install` - if there are troubles try `sudo make install`